RafaelMeloR/Automated-Voting-System/README.md

 - Unit Testing: NUnit
 - Deployment Environment: Microsoft Azure

 The use of C# and Microsoft SQL Server 16.x, along with the .NET Framework 4.8, ensures a robust and secure platform for development.
-The repository is hosted on GitHub for easy collaboration and version control.
+The repository is hosted on GitHub for easy collaboration and version control.lll